-Have you ever wanted to be a ninja?
-Ninja were secret warriors in Japan hundreds of years ago (and maybe even today — it’s a secret).
-A ninja has to leap, run and climb super-fast and super-quietly.
-Well, one girl decided she wanted to practice to become a ninja.
-So her very cool dad built her a giant ninja training course in their backyard.
+Ninja were secret warriors hundreds of years ago who could leap, run and climb super-fast and super-quietly.
+Well, one girl decided she wanted to practice being a ninja, so her very cool dad built a training course in their backyard.
 She has to jump through a set of slanted boards, balance on wobbly, seesawing beams, and dash over the roofs of not one but two sheds.
-She finishes the course in about 2 1/2 minutes.
-Do you think you could do it faster?
-If yes, you might be a ninja, too!
+If you could do it, you might be a ninja, too!

 Wee ones: If you leap onto a slanted step facing left, then another facing right, then another facing left, then facing right…which way does the next one face?